-Lukashenko, who has ruled Belarus since 1994, won disputed presidential polls last December Dozens of opposition figures, including political rivals were arrested after violent protests in Minsk following the announcement of the result.
+Lukashenko, who has ruled Belarus with an iron fist since 1994, won re-election in disputed polls in December.
+Dozens of opposition figures including political rivals were arrested after violent protests in Minsk following the announcement of the result.

 While Belarus has been free of the Islamist terrorist violence that has plagued neighboring Russia, some 50 people were injured in July 2008 when a bomb went off at an independence day concert that Lukashenko was attending.

 Add to blog

 You may place this material on your blog by copying the link.